-The Sixth Form prepares you for the more independent learning style that comes with a university course.
+Sixth Form at DRHS prepares you for the more independent learning style that comes with a university course.
 The supportive and friendly environment makes the stress of exams as bearable as it can be and allows you to feel part of the Sixth Form community.

-We also get at least six independent study periods per week (depending on whether you take three or four A Levels) which are very beneficial.
-During these periods, you can go to the Study Rooms, the Sixth Form Study Area in the library or the Sixth Form Computer Room which provide a quiet space with computers and laptops just for Year 12 and 13.
+Students will have at least six independent study periods per week, depending on the number of A Levels that are being studied.
+During these periods, you can go to the Study Rooms, the Sixth Form Study Area in the library or the Sixth Form Computer Room which provides a quiet space with computers and laptops just for Year 12 and 13.

-Most of our lessons take place over two hours however the teachers always make that time go quickly by ensuring they are enjoyable and interesting.
-Studying Maths, Biology, PE and EPQ also means I get to do range of different activities from Binomial Expansion in Maths to dissecting a heart in Science.
-As well as receiving support in lesson time, the teachers are happy to organise extra sessions to ensure we fully understand and feel confident in every subject.
+Sixth Form lessons at DRHS are challenging and enjoyable and ensure that students are fully prepared for their chosen pathway.
+As well as receiving support in lesson time, the teachers are happy to organise extra sessions to ensure students fully understand and feel confident in every subject.
 The Sixth Form team are also available to discuss any concerns that we may have, whether it is academic or pastoral.